top of page

 Spark Curiosity Early

 Children start asking questions before they can even form full sentences, and that impulse doesn’t need to fade.
-When you regularly ask open-ended questions often, you signal that wondering is welcome.
+When you regularly ask open-ended questions, you signal that wondering is welcome.
 “What do you think will happen if…?” is not a quiz; it’s an invitation.
 Instead of rushing in with answers, let the silence stretch just long enough for them to wrestle with it.
 Those gaps are where the spark catches.
 The magic isn’t in knowing — it’s in noticing what they do when nobody hands them the script.

 Model Curiosity Yourself